-Halle Berry Stretches In Spandex Bra With Her Head Upside-Down Showing Insane Flexibility
+Halle Berry Stretches In Spandex Bra With Her Head Upside Down, Showing Insane Flexibility

-Halle Berry has posted a wowing Instagram photo.
-The Catwoman actress is known for having one of the fiercest workout bodies in Hollywood – Halle may be in her fifties, but this is one muscle machine who’s got the body to rival starlets half her age.
-Halle comes with yoga as part of her lifestyle, with social media updates from the actress regularly showing the yogi inside Halle.
+Halle Berry has just posted a wowing Instagram photo.
+The Catwoman actress is known for having one of the fiercest workout bodies in Hollywood – Halle may be in her 50s, but this is one muscle machine who’s got the body to rival starlets half her age.
+Halle incorporates yoga into her lifestyle, and her social media updates regularly showcase the yogi inside her.

 In fact, it seems like this woman lives in workout mode.
-Halle stunned Instagram by running up steps topless earlier this year, although today seemed more about the stretching than the cardio.
+Halle stunned Instagram by running up steps while topless earlier this year, although today focused more on the stretching than the cardio.

-Halle’s photo today showed her striking a pose that more than showcased her insane flexibility.
+Halle’s latest photo showed her striking a pose that more than showcased her insane flexibility.
 As to anyone wondering how hard her pose was, all it takes is trying it out and seeing that attempting the position is pretty tricky.
-Halle was seen photographed from the front as she stood with both legs stretched apart, with the star seen reaching to the floor with her hands.
-Halle’s head was upside down by virtue of her position, with fans seeing the star’s muscles as well as her flexibility.
+Halle was seen photographed from the front as she stood with both legs stretched apart while reaching to the floor with her hands.
+Her head was upside down by virtue of her position, as fans got to see proof of the actress’s muscles as well as her flexibility.

-The wardrobe was a simple one, but it did the trick for flaunting the star’s physique.
-Halle was seen in a tight and black spandex sports bra with a pair of leggings matching the upper.
-A caption from Halle talked fitness and it being the final day of the working week.
+The wardrobe was a simple one, but it more than allowed Halle to flaunt her physique as she was rocking a tight black spandex sports bra and a matching pair of leggings.
+In her caption, she talked about fitness and mentioned that it’s the end of the work week.

 View this post on Instagram